andrewmolyuk/eslint-plugin-vue-modular/docs/rules/file-component-naming.md

 This rule requires that component filenames use PascalCase (for example `MyButton.vue`) to make component names predictable and consistent across a project.

-By default the rule only applies to files under the `src` directory.
-It supports an `ignore` option with glob patterns to skip files or folders.
+By default the rule applies to all `.vue` files in components folders.
+It supports an `ignores` option with glob patterns to skip files or folders.

+Components folder name can be configured via the plugin's project options (the plugin exposes a `componentsFolderName` — typically `components`).

 Examples of incorrect and correct code for this rule are below.